Keeping theTradition with Imported European Lineages ~ 28 Yrs Breeding Experience

 One-year health guarantee for Cocker Spaniels.

 NOTE: Tails are not docked typically, unless requested otherwise.
 There is absolutely no good reason to cut off tails, except that the AKC still requires it for show dogs.
-Our veterinarian, Dr. Krystal Grant, no longer docks tails!
+One of our veterinarians, Dr. Krystal Grant, no longer docks tails.
 When it is done, it has to be as newborns who are too young for anesthesia and so it is extremely painful for the puppy.
 They yelp, scream and cry.
 Tail docking is illegal in many other countries.
 Dogs need their tails for communication, balance and protection of their back ends.
 If you are against this extremely painful practice, then please contact the breed clubs and the AKC to ask them to stop requiring tail docking for Cocker Spaniel show dogs.
 With enough communication, maybe we can get them to change the rules.
 Thank you from the puppies!

 --------------------------------------------------------------------------------------------------------------------------